A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Construction of surrogate models for accelerating time integration

-There are numerous techniques from the reduced order modeling community that may be used to generate the reduced models, including proper orthogonal decomposition \cite{sirovich1987turbulence1}, Krylov-subspace methods \cite{grimme1997krylov}, reduced basis methods \cite{peterson1989reduced}, discrete empirical interpolation method \cite{chaturantabut2010nonlinear}, and dynamic mode decomposition \cite{schmid2010dynamic,tissot2014model}.
-Typically, these employ an offline phase where data from the full model is collected to produce an inexpensive reduced model, which is then used in computations.
-Other multi-resolution methods based on Fourier or wavelet transformation \cite{brunton2019data} could be used online to only capture coarse information about the model.
+There are numerous techniques from the reduced-order modeling community that may be used to generate the surrogate models including proper orthogonal decomposition (POD) \cite{sirovich1987turbulence1}, Krylov-subspace methods \cite{grimme1997krylov}, reduced basis methods \cite{peterson1989reduced}, discrete empirical interpolation method \cite{chaturantabut2010nonlinear}, and dynamic mode decomposition \cite{schmid2010dynamic,tissot2014model}.
+Other multi-resolution methods based on Fourier or wavelet transformation \cite{brunton2019data} could be used to only capture coarse information about the model.